PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/PythonForMatlabProgrammers.md

 -   Although tuples are immutable, their elements can be mutable objects such as lists.

--   Tuple assignment is also called tuple packing: t = 1, 2, 3.
+-   Tuple assignment is also called tuple packing: `t = 1, 2, 3`.

--   The reverse is called tuple unpacking: x, y, z = t.
+-   The reverse is called tuple unpacking: `x, y, z = t`.

 -   Multiple assignments on a single line is a special case of tuple
-    unpacking: x, y = 1, 5/3.
+    unpacking: `x, y = 1, 5/3`.
 This is called, more generally, sequence unpacking, as the right-hand side of the assignment can be any sequence.